 One of my favourite places to wander down as I exit Monastiraki station (the main station you’ll head to to explore the very touristy Flea market), is the ‘Street of Lights’.

 Keep walking down towards the main road from Ermou Street (which looks exceptionally busy and hassly) but bear with it, because on your right you’ll come to Pittaki Street.

 In a slightly run down area, and it was becoming more so, in 2013 the local Athenians decided enough was enough and started a project to ‘lighten up’ the area.
 Collecting old lamps and even chandeliers by rummaging deep into their cupboards and scouring antique shops, they created a little haven amongst the clutter – and the result is lovely.

-Insider Tip to Visiting Athens – Themed Cafe
+Things to do in Athens – Themed Cafe

-Insider Tip to Visiting Athens – Hidden Bar
+Things to do in Athens – Hidden Bar

-My favourite hidden bar in Athens.
-It’s literally hidden behind a door (blink and you’ll miss it) down a side street in the Monastiraki Flea Market district.
+My favourite hidden bar in Athens is literally hidden behind a door (blink and you’ll miss it) down a side street in the Monastiraki Flea Market district.
 TAF is housed in a neoclassical building from the 1870’s, you open the door initially to an unremarkable inside area – but this opens out into a tree clad courtyard with bar area and young locals sitting and relaxing.

 Around the square are two floors of buildings, the second floor divided into rooms where locals used to live, now housing art exhibits, (TAF is short for The Art Foundation).

 Great cocktails and open from 10am to 3am daily.